Les Jumeaux (The Twins)

 An old Farmhouse with surrounding outlying buildings result in a pleasing courtyard effect; the whole property is completely enclosed by fencing and a gated entry and extends to some 6500sq metres.
 There is plenty of 'off-road' parking (inside remotely controlled gates) and there are grassy areas to enjoy besides the areas allocated for the personal use of gite occupants.

 We have a small swimming pool, located in the courtyard in front of the house, available for your use; with a few sun loungers, swing seat etc..
-If this is not for you, you can still relax in the relative peace of your own private garden, the other side of the building.
+If this is not for you, you can still relax in the relative peace of your own private gardens, the other side of the building.

 There are two large areas of grass/meadow, one suitable for playing ball games etc.; the other has a number of young fruit trees which are developing into a mixed fruit orchard.
 The private gardens (behind the house) have tables and chairs and BBQs provided.
 The property is surrounded on 3 sides by arable fields and a quiet local road passes by the front of the property, some 80 metres from the house.